haijun12/haijun12/README.md

 *What I'm Up To :white_small_square::white_small_square::white_small_square:*

 :chart_with_upwards_trend: Building Full-Stack Development Skills\
-:speech_balloon: Working for jumbocode as a developer\
+:speech_balloon: Working for Tufts as a Programming Languages TA\
-:japanese_goblin: Learning programming languages and database systems\
+:japanese_goblin: Building a programming lanaguage and implementing a compiler\

 <br>